KickItLikeShika/Connect-4/README.md

 # Hints
-- Developing a GUI will be available soon.
+- Developing a GUI and will be available soon.
 - Soon i will add playing against the computer feature (using minmax algorithm).